stackblitz/docs/docs/platform/webcontainers/project-config.md

   </tr>
   <tr>
     <td>Default</td>
-    <td>Inferred from the contents of <code>package.json</code></td>
+    <td>Based on the contents of <code>package.json</code></td>
   </tr>
 </table>

 A terminal command to be executed when opening the project, after installing npm dependencies.

-If not specified, StackBlitz will look at the project’s root `package.json` (if any), and select a command to run using the following criteria:
+If not specified, StackBlitz will look at the project’s root `package.json` (if present) and select a command to run using the following criteria:

-1. We may select a framework-specific command in some special cases;
+1. Select a framework-specific command in some special cases;
 2. Or, if `package.json` defines a `"dev"` script: execute `npm run dev`;
 3. Or, if `package.json` defines a `"start"` script: execute `npm start`.